-Finally, the article discusses the implications of the litigation and political news of the last few weeks for Republic and PDVSA bondholders who have been - until now - monitoring developments, but have not initiated any legal actions.
-Until recently, Republic and PDVSA bondholders had little incentive (and some real disincentives) to litigate, but that may be changing for two reasons.
-First, the suspension on payments by both the Republic and PDVSA on the bonds that started in November 2017 has continued, and there is little doubt today that aside from possible payments on PDVSA's secured 2020 bonds, the Government and PDVSA are unlikely to make any payments on its bond indebtedness.
-Second, expropriation creditors may be on the verge of recovering at least partially on multi-billion dollar awards and judgments, raising the concern of what will be left for the much larger pool of bondholders and other financial creditors.
+Until recently, republic and PDVSA bondholders had little incentive (and some real disincentives) to litigate, but that may be changing for two reasons.
+First, the suspension on payments by both the republic and PDVSA on the bonds that started in November 2017 has continued, and there is little doubt today that aside from possible payments on PDVSA's secured 2020 bonds, the government and PDVSA are unlikely to make any payments on their bond indebtedness.
+Second, expropriation creditors may be on the verge of recovering, at least partially, on multibillion dollar awards and judgments, raising the concern of what will be left for the much larger pool of bondholders and other financial creditors.

 Yet, each financial creditor group faces challenges in pursuing litigation apart from the costs.
-For all Republic and PDVSA creditors who sue on bonds or notes, a U.S. court judgment would effectively cap the accrual of post-judgment interest at a rate substantially lower than the bond or note default rate at which the claims of a holder who does not litigate will accrue until payment.
-In addition, PDVSA bondholders must act through a Trustee who will require an indemnity and possibly an upfront escrow before pursuing claims, and bondholders will have less say in how the litigation is pursued.
-Republic bondholders, on the other hand, are free to act individually, but as of now, there are no significant Republic assets that are amenable to execution in the United States or elsewhere.
+For all republic and PDVSA creditors who sue on bonds or notes, a U.S. court judgment would effectively cap the accrual of post-judgment interest at a rate substantially lower than the bond or note default rate at which the claims of a holder who does not litigate will accrue until payment.
+In addition, PDVSA bondholders must act through a trustee who will require an indemnity and possibly an upfront escrow before pursuing claims, and bondholders will have less say in how the litigation is pursued.
+Republic bondholders, on the other hand, are free to act individually, but as of now, there are no significant republic assets that are amenable to execution in the United States or elsewhere.

-PDVSA promissory noteholders may be best positioned to act quickly since they do not need to go through a trustee.
+PDVSA promissory noteholders may be best-positioned to act quickly since they do not need to go through a trustee.
 There may be assets available in the U.S. capable of execution once such noteholders get a judgment, and they can use the litigation and enforcement efforts to seek to locate other PDVSA assets that may have value and/or obtain a settlement from PDVSA by seeking to disrupt PDVSA's business.
 But for now at least, the determination of whether to pursue litigation may come down to a different question: Is sitting on the sidelines as other creditors pursue remedies going to disadvantage you on a relative basis as others get closer to possibly realizing on assets they may find?
 If the answer to that question is that it will, then we would expect other creditors to enter the proverbial ring and take a swing (possibly seeking past due interest and not the full accelerated principal amount to address the negative post-judgment interest rate issue).

-I. The Claims the Republic and PDVSA Are Facing
+The Claims the Republic and PDVSA Are Facing

-The following table identifies the creditors who have already obtained arbitral awards and/or court judgments and who are currently pursuing enforcement efforts against one or both of PDVSA and the Republic:
+The following table identifies the creditors who have already obtained arbitral awards and/or court judgments and who are currently pursuing enforcement efforts against one or both of PDVSA and the republic:

-Claimant Award/Judgment Debtor Award/Judgment Amount ConocoPhillips PDVSA (and two subsidiaries) \$2.0 billion Crystallex Republic \$1.4 billion Rusoro Mining Limited Republic \$1.4 billion
+Claimant Award/Judgment Debtor Award/Judgment Amount

+ConocoPhillips PDVSA (and two subsidiaries) \$2 billion

+Crystallex Republic \$1.4 billion

+Rusoro Mining Ltd. Republic \$1.4 billion

-Oi European Group Republic \$ 0.5 billion \$5.3 billion
+Oi European Group Republic \$0.5 billion

+Total: \$5.3 billion

-In addition, two Koch Industries entities, Koch Minerals Sarl and Koch Nitrogen International Sarl have proceedings pending to confirm and ICSID award in their favor against the Republic in the total amount of approximately \$370 million.
+In addition, two Koch Industries entities, Koch Minerals Sarl and Koch Nitrogen International Sarl, have proceedings pending to confirm an award by the International Centre for Settlement of Investment Disputes in their favor against the republic in the total amount of approximately \$370 million.[2]